 First Year Offers:

-- First Year students should be given until 1 February, 2013 or three weeks, whichever is later to consider an offer, unless an alternative time frame is agreed upon by both parties.
+- First Year students should be given until 2 February 2015 or four weeks, whichever is later to consider an offer, unless an alternative time frame is agreed upon by both parties.

 All students must receive an offer letter.
 The beginning of the offer period coincides with the date of the offer letter.